Peng-1124/web-softwaretools-plain/report/Front End UX.md

 * Understand the differences between various aspects of pc and web-based products, with a focus on cross-platform experience.
 * Use the right tools or software to avoid all kinds of usability problems at the end of the line and to prevent product details from being under-represented or overlooked.

+### Methodology of the survey

+We use several methods to understand and investigate user behaviour, including user interviews, questionnaires and think-aloud.

 ### Logo, slogan and name design

 A good logo and name are important to showcase the qualities of the product and to attract the attention of the user, and the logo should reflect the theme of our product and the qualities of our team.
 This reflects our design philosophy of using multimedia elements to influence the user and to evoke emotions.